um-pdavila/acs_docs/docs/pegasus/soft/matlab.rst

 This command only needs to be run once.
-It imports the cluster profile named ‘LSF1’ that is configured to use up to 32 MatlabWorkers and to submit MATLAB jobs to the **parallel** pegasus queue.
+It imports the cluster profile named ‘LSF1’ that is configured to use up to 32 MatlabWorkers and to submit MATLAB jobs to the **parallel** Pegasus queue.
 This profile does not have a ``projetID`` associated with the job, and you may need to coordinate the project name for the LSF job submission.
 This can be done by running the following script (only once!) during your matlab session: